The topology of the space of J-holomorphic maps to CP^2: Degree one and two holomorphic spheres in

-First assume that $u$ is Type 2.
-Let $Z=\{\infty\} \in \s$.
-The map $u$ is the composition of an embedding and a degree two branched cover.
+\textbf{Type 2:} The map $u$ is the composition of an embedding and a degree two branched cover.
 By the Riemann Hurwitz formula, degree two branched covers have two simple branch points.
-Thus, the map $u$ is an immersion except at $2$ points.
-Let $\mathcal L (D)$ be the sheaf of meromorphic sections of $\mathcal O$ possibly with simple poles at the two points where $u$ is not an immersion.
-By Theorem \ref{theorem:commuteOperators}, the following is a commuting diagram of short exact sequences.
+Thus, the map $u$ is an immersion except at $2$ points and $|D|=2$.
+Note that $c_1(u^*T\p)=6>|D|+|Z|=3$ and $4-4g+|D|-|Z|=5>0$ so Corollary \ref{corollary:DuOnto} implies that $D^Z_u$ is onto.